 In theory, you can put everything your staff need to know in one easily-accessible location.
 "But think about why your business needs an intranet, who will use it and what it will be used for," Lake cautions.
 "Bear in mind that many staff prefer to avoid intranets, unless there's a real reason for doing so.
 You shouldn't force them to use one."

 Set up costs can vary enormously, and a custom-built site is likely to cost several thousand pounds.
 Lake suggests looking for off-the-shelf intranets hosted and maintained by external organisations (like web hosting companies), which can cost as little as a few hundred pounds per year.

 Other web applications may not require such a large investment.
 "We use a secure 'wiki', a type of website that allows employees to work together on documents by adding, removing or sometimes editing content," Lake explains.

-“Or there’s Basecamp, which is a brilliant project management tool.
-It costs around £15 a month and could be used as an intranet for a small firm or a task scheduler for a start-up.
+"Or there's Basecamp, which is a brilliant project management tool.
+It costs $100 a month for unlimited users and projects and could be used as an intranet for a small firm or a task scheduler for a start-up.
 Trello is another popular option.
 It allows you to create project boards and to-do lists that can be shared with team members.
-Sign up is free and it is simple to use.”
+Sign up is free and it is simple to use."

 Instant messaging and internet telephone services can be cost-effective ways for staff to communicate in real time.
+Skype and Microsoft's Teams both provide this functionality.
 Web conferencing enables meetings to be held between people in different locations.
 Some firms are even turning to social networking sites like Facebook as internal communication channels.

 "Most networking sites are 'open', rather than secure," warns Lake.
 "You have to ask how comfortable you would be sharing private company data.